dart-lang/site-www/src/effective-dart/documentation.md

 {:.good}
 <?code-excerpt "docs_good.dart (comments-like-sentences)"?>
 {% prettify dart tag=pre+code %}
-// Not if there is nothing before it. if (_chunks.isEmpty) return false;
+// Not if anything comes before it. if (_chunks.isNotEmpty) return false;
 {% endprettify %}

 Capitalize the first word unless it's a case-sensitive identifier.
 End it with a